MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 How to apply

-A broad-spectrum SPF 30 or higher protects against both UVA and UVB.
-Apply it every morning, even when you plan to stay indoors, and reapply every two hours if you go outside or sweat.
+A broad-spectrum SPF 30 or higher protects against both UVA and UVB radiation.
+Apply every morning, including when spending time indoors, and reapply every two hours when outdoors or perspiring.

 How to apply

 A strong barrier holds in moisture and keeps irritants out.
-A weak barrier leads to dryness and dullness, but under-cleansing leaves behind sweat, oil, and pollution that clog pores.
-A two-step cleanse at night clears everything without overstripping:
+A weak barrier may contribute to dryness and dullness, but under-cleansing leaves behind sweat, oil, and pollution that clog pores.
+A two-step cleanse at night may help address both concerns.

-First, use an oil-based balm or micellar water to melt makeup and sunscreen.
+First, use an oil-based balm or micellar water to dissolve makeup and sunscreen.

 Then follow with a mild cream or gel cleanser that rinses clean without leaving tightness.
 In the morning, if you wore only light products or just sweat, a splash of water or a gentle gel cleanser is enough.